 How does landlord building insurance work?

 You can usually get a quote online, or call up an insurance company to talk through your insurance needs.
 You’ll be asked about your property – from when it was built to the type of construction, number of rooms, and things like how much of your roof area is flat.
 It’s worth making sure you’ve got your property details in front of you before you get your quote.

 You might also be asked to provide a Building Sum Insured figure.

 What is my Building Sum Insured figure?

 Buildings Sum Insured is the amount of money it would cost you to rebuild your property if it was destroyed or badly damaged.

 It doesn’t have anything to do with what you paid for your property, or how much money you could sell it for - because the true value of your property includes location, plot and other factors - not just bricks and mortar.

-You might find full building costs on your mortgage survey, and there are also useful tools like the RICS calculator from the Association of British Insurers that can help you calculate your Building Sum Insured.
+You might find full building costs on your mortgage survey, and there are also useful tools like the BCIS calculator from RCIS – the Royal Institution of Chartered Surveyors - that can help you calculate your Building Sum Insured.